asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 ![Web radio action options](./img/action_webradio_en.jpg)

+*Fig. 8: Configuration possibilites of "Web radio action"*

 These are the elements in this configuration dialog:

+1. **End edit**: apply changes and close edit mode of this Web radio action

+2. **Delete**: delete this action from this grid element

+3. **Test**: performs the defined Web radio action for testing, same as will be later performed if the grid element is selected

-1. **Web radio action**: chooses the type of web radio action to perform which can be one of the following:
+4. **Web radio action**: chooses the type of web radio action to perform which can be one of the following:

    * *Turn radio on*: turns on the radio with the channel selected at *Webradio to play*
    * *Turn radio on/off*: toggles the radio on/off state with the channel selected at *Webradio to play*
    * *Turn radio off*: turns the radio off